rocket-org/Rocket/site/guide/9-configuration.md

 than those provided by [`Config::figment()`].
 In other words, only the values set by the `ROCKET_WORKERS` environment variable or in the `workers` property of `Rocket.toml` will be considered - all other `workers` values are ignored.

+The `blocking_workers` parameter sets the maximum number of threads tokio will spawn to execute futures spawned with `spawn_blocking`.
+Similar to the `workers` parameter, this cannot be reconfigured.
+The runtime will only spawn these threads if there are futures to execute on them, and leaving this at it's default value is generally prefered.
+Rocket rarely spawns any of these, so running into the limit is unlikely, although in some situations the OS will limit the number of threads Rocket can spawn.
+In these situations, either the OS limit needs to be raised or the Rocket limit needs to be lowered.

 ## Extracting Values